tcranston/cit-monroebrothers/Case Studies/index.md

 ---
 layout: homepage
-title: Case Study
+title: Case Studies
-permalink: /case_study/
+permalink: /case_studies/
 ---

 The company can apply analytical techniques to quantify the technical issues and design skills to create a working solution, delivering the work as engineering drawings, documented design and formal presentations.